SAP/ui5-uiveri5/docs/config/authentication.md

 * frameSelector - if provided, the inoput fields are searched in this iFrame
 * redirectUrl - if provided, it overides the basicUrl that is used to synchronize on page redirect that the identity provider initiates after successfull authentication.
 Request arguments and fragment are removed when matching, RegExp is supported.
+* authorizationButtonSelector - the css selector of the authorize button
+* authorizationButtonTimeout - authorize button appear timeout

 Redirect to URLs that are matched with regex:
 ```javascript